-Hamchetou Maiga-Ba - Chair / Chief Executive Officer:
+Hamchetou Maiga-Ba - Chair / Founder:

-Hamchetou Maiga-Ba is the President and CEO of the Hamchetou Maiga-Ba Foundation.
+Hamchetou Maiga-Ba is the President and Founder of the Hamchetou Maiga-Ba Foundation.
 As a former Olympian, Champion and Captain to many sports teams, she is known for being a great leader, student and teammate.
 Hamchetou who has been privileged to study and play professionally in the US and internationally, finds education to be of the utmost importance.

 As a Student Athlete, she completed an undergraduate degree in Information Technology.
 While playing professionally abroad and competing at the highest level, Hamchetou finished her MBA in Global Management.